 - Follow SBEC’s directions to complete your application.

-- The certification programs at the University of St. Thomas are University Based Programs not Alternative Program.
+- The graduate level certification program at the University of St. Thomas is a University Based Alternative Certification Program.

 - Master Teacher should only be selected if you are applying for the Master Reading Teacher Certificate.